Alejogb1/job-board/blog-data/osql-command-usage-examples.md

 **Tips and Gotchas**

-Alright I've spilled enough coffee over the command line to know some quirks of osql lets be real
+I've spilled enough coffee over the command line to know some quirks of osql lets be real

 *   **Quoting:** If your query has double quotes or apostrophes things can get tricky.
 Make sure to escape them correctly especially when using the `-q` parameter its better to use apostrophes in SQL and double quotes when you are using your OS
 *   **Error Handling:** osql doesn't always give the most user-friendly error messages.
 Sometimes you might have to dig deeper into the SQL Server error logs to see what went wrong.
 I remember spending hours troubleshooting a script only to realize a small syntax error I hadn’t seen it’s a humbling experience trust me.